 The Board of Review meets the third week of March to hear appeals of assessed value and hardship cases.
 The July and December Boards of Review meet to correct clerical errors of assessed and taxable value, homestead status and also to hear hardship appeals.

 24th Award for Excellence in Financial Reporting

 The City of Wayne finance team was recognized for outstanding financial reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
 This most recent award is the 24th consecutive honor for the City of Wayne.

 No small achievement, the recognition is difficult to attain.
-"We must complete 19 schedules in order to qualify," explained City of Wayne Finance Director & Treasurer.
+To qualify the department must complete 19 schedules.

 The GFOA Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.